vesellov/bitdust.docs.old/install.md

         bitdust key copy <nickname>.bitdust.key

+In the future, just in case you need to restore access to your data, you will need to install BitDust on again and recover your identity:

+        bitdust id restore <nickname>.bitdust.key

-Your settings and local files are located in that folder: ~/.bitdust
+Your settings and local files are located in that folder: `~/.bitdust/`

 Type this command to read more info about BitDust commands: